 You should be mindful of how important is to express your emotions in a balanced way and support them to show theirs.
 To hug, touch, and kiss them in a way comfortable for them.
 And let them do the same.

+What’s equally significant is to remember to communicate openly and assertively (not aggressive, nor passive), according to their age and maturity.
 And at the same time support them to open up to you and ask them what they need.
 And then really listen.

 Direct your actions and communication towards making them feel worthy and respected.

 What also plays an important part, is to be sure they feel safe and protected, but without overprotecting them.
 That’s going to strengthen their independence.
+This suggests you should inspire and support them to gain more and more independence as they mature.

 Read: